Supporting a friend who has suicidal thoughts

 How do we cope if a friend feels suicidal?

-It is important to understand that the actions and emotions of someone who is distressed and possibly suicidal are not in any way your fault and you can’t be resposnsible for those actions.
+It is important to understand that the actions and emotions of someone who is distressed and possibly suicidal are not in any way your fault and you can’t be responsible for those actions.

-Suicide among teens often occurs following a stressful life event, such as a perceived failure at school, a breakup with a boyfriend or girlfriend, the death of a loved one, a divorce or a major family conflict.
+Suicide among teens often occurs following a stressful life event, such as a perceived failure at school, a relationship breakup , the death of a loved one, a divorce or a major family conflict.

 If you have a friend who is talking about suicide or showing other warning signs, don’t wait to see if he or she starts to feel better.
 Talk about it.
 Most of the time people who are considering suicide are willing to discuss it if someone asks them out of concern and care.